open/close all folders

 Abilities: Animal shapeshifting

-- Amazing Technicolor Population: Always has green skin.
-Until the New 52 reboot, where he has red skin to better connect him to the Red; the metaphysical manifestation of the Animal Kingdom.
+- Amazing Technicolor Population: Always has green skin— until the New 52 reboot, where he has red skin to better connect him to the Red, the metaphysical manifestation of the Animal Kingdom.
+Later has regained his Green skin.

 - Berserk Button: Whenever anyone hurts Raven, he goes mad!